Build and Manage a Simple Inventory

 Link to section

-Step 1: Create or search for catalog item variations to track
+Search for item variations to track in inventory

 The following cURL example calls the SearchCatalogItems endpoint of the Catalog API to find previously created item variations representing Medium sized shirts: